braze-inc/braze-docs/_docs/_api/basics.md

 - Select which permissions you would like to be associated with your new key
 - Specify allowlisted IP addresses and subnets for the new key

-Existing REST API Keys can be wiewed or deleted by clicking settings <i class="fas fa-gear"></i> and selecting the corresponding option.
+Existing REST API Keys can be viewed or deleted by clicking settings <i class="fas fa-gear"></i> and selecting the corresponding option.

 ![][29]